 Which Service Should You Take?

 But, as there are only 34 seats on the ferry, there won’t be a second service if the first ferry is full.
 Why?
 Because all tourists utilizing Aoshima need to take the second service for their return trip.
-So the number of customers that the second service can take is 34 minus the number of customers who boarded the first service.
+So the number of customers the second service can take is 34 minus the number of customers who boarded the first service.